Research

 Introduction: Chinese acupuncture therapy has been practiced for more than 3000 years.
 According to neuroimaging studies, electroacupuncture has been demonstrated to be effective via control of the frequency parameter of stimulation, based on the theory of frequency modulation of brain function.

-Aims: To investigate the following: (1) possible sustained effects of acustimulation in improving perceptual sensitivity in attention by comparing before, during, and 5 min following stimulation; (2) relations between commission errors and the motor inhibition event-related potential (ERP) component measured with independent component analysis (ICA); (3) whether habituation would be demonstrated in the sham control group and would be militated by acustimulation in the experimental groups.
+Aims: To investigate the following: (1) possible sustained effects of acustimulation in improving perceptual sensitivity in attention by comparing before, during, and 5 min following stimulation; (2) relations between commission errors and the motor inhibition event-related potential (ERP) component measured with independent component analysis (ICA); (3) whether habituation would be demonstrated in the sham control group and would be mitigated by acustimulation in the experimental groups.

-Results: Twenty-seven subjects were divided into three groups (n = 9). d-Prime (d) derived from signal detection theory was used as an index of perceptual sensitivity in the visual continuous performance attention test.
-Increased d was found during both alternating frequency (AE) and low frequency (LE) stimulation, but with no change in the sham control group (SE).
+Results: Twenty-seven subjects were divided into three groups (n = 9). d-Prime (d') derived from signal detection theory was used as an index of perceptual sensitivity in the visual continuous performance attention test.
+Increased d' was found during both alternating frequency (AE) and low frequency (LE) stimulation, but with no change in the sham control group (SE).
 However, only following AE was there a sustained poststimulation effect.
 Spatial filtration-based independent components (ICs) in the AE group revealed significantly decreased amplitudes of the motor inhibition ICs both during and poststimulation.
 There was a significant habituation effect from task repetition in the sham group with decreased amplitudes of ICs as follows: the visual comparison component difference between go (correct response) and nogo cues (correct withheld response), the P400 action monitoring and the working memory component in the nogo condition, and the passive auditory component on control trials.

-Ponomarev, Valery A; Gurskaia, OE; Kropotov, Juri D; Artiushkova, LV; Müller, Andreas
+Ponomarev, Valery A.; Gurskaia, O. E.; Kropotov, Yuri D.; Artiushkova, L. V.; Müller, Andreas

-Fiziol Cheloveka.
+Human Physiology.
 Mar-Apr;36(2):5-14, 2010.

-The comparison of three different clustering methods of 19-channels EEG independent components in 518 healthy subjects and 87 patients with post concussion syndrome after traumatic brain injury was performed to define more exact the location of sources of pathologic brain activity.
-Following methods of grouping were used: clustering of independent components topographies, clustering of coordinates of equivalent dipole sources corresponding to independent components topographies and sorting of independent components using extremes of equivalent source current density computed by Standardized Low Resolution Electromagnetic Tomography (sLORETA).The comparison of power spectra of independent components revealed statically significant increase of EEG power located in frontal and temporal brain areas in delta, theta and alpha frequency bands in patients with post concussion syndrome after traumatic brain injury.
-The method of clustering of independent components topographies seems to be most sensitive in comparison with other two methods.
+A comparison of three different clustering methods for 19-channel EEG independent components was performed in 518 healthy subjects and 87 patients with post-concussion syndrome after traumatic brain injury to more precisely define the location of pathological brain activity sources.
+The following grouping methods were used: clustering of independent component topographies, clustering of equivalent dipole source coordinates corresponding to independent component topographies, and sorting of independent components using extremes of equivalent source current density computed by Standardized Low Resolution Electromagnetic Tomography (sLORETA).
+The comparison of independent component power spectra revealed a statistically significant increase in EEG power located in frontal and temporal brain areas across delta, theta, and alpha frequency bands in patients with post-concussion syndrome after traumatic brain injury.
+The method of clustering independent component topographies appears to be the most sensitive when compared to the other two methods.

 Books